 Tuesday 29 May - Friday 8 June

-The Dylan Thomas Summer School is a 10-day intensive writing program at the University of Wales Trinity Saint David, in Lampeter, Wales.
+The Dylan Thomas Summer School is a 10-day intensive writing programme at the University of Wales Trinity Saint David, in Lampeter, Wales.
 It was founded by Menna Elfyn in 2014 and is co-directed by Pamela Petro and Dominic Williams.

 The course is structured to reflect its thematic emphasis on “A Sense of Place.”
 It is fully accredited by the University of Wales and is open to undergraduates, graduate students, and members of the public.
 Class size is usually about 15 students.

 The 2018 syllabus includes 11 writing workshops taught by prose writer Pamela Petro and poet Samantha Rhydderch, along with visiting tutors including award-winning poet Kathy Miles.
 Workshops include lectures and in-class writing prompts.
 In 2018 we’re featuring on-site prompts at Aberglasney Gardens, Dynefor Castle, the megalithic monument Pentre Ifan and nearby Iron Age Village, and the coastal town of New Quay, which inspired Dylan Thomas’ play Under Milk Wood.

 Campus-based workshop prompts are drawn from assigned readings and afternoon excursions.
 We encourage students to draw links between observation of Wales’ landscape and history and their own memories of “place” as raw material for their writing.